Stazed/seq42/README.md

 * sequence editor has new menu items to select notes that occur on specific beats (even 1/4, odd 1/4, even 1/8, odd 1/8, even 1/16, odd 1/16)
 * song window has new menu items to mute all tracks, unmute all tracks and toggle track mute status.
 * NEW - Import seq24 files, and any midi files!!
-* NEW - merge tracks: right click on existing track - select Copy - move to another existing track, right click and select "merge".
-All the copied track's sequences and song triggers will be added to the merged track.
-Now you can easily combine those seq24 tracks!!
+* NEW - merge sequence: right click on existing track name - select Merge Sequence - Select the sequence from the available list.
+The Sequences AND song triggers will be added to the track.
+Now you can easily combine those seq24 tracks!! - any overlapping trigger will be overwritten and/or split - just create a new sequence for them...

 There are a few caveats too:
 * seq42 has a different file format; it CAN now open seq24 files!!!!.